-We extend and expand upon this framework in the context of marketing strategy-and in particular, for targeting.
-First, we define relevance as whether belonging to the targeted demographic group is diagnostic of preferences.
+We extend and expand upon this framework in the context of marketing strategy.
+First, we define relevance as whether belonging to the targeted demographic group is diagnostic of preferences (Shaddy and Shah 2018).
 For example, it could be easier to imagine how wants or needs might meaningfully differ between men and women, but not necessarily between Black and White customers (for certain products).
-Second, we define controllability as the extent to which consumers determine their membership in the targeted group.
-For example, people generally exercise more control over where they live than their race or gender.
-Third, we define perceived intentionality as the belief that an action or its consequences were knowingly or willingly brought about.
-For example, consumers may be less likely to view discrimination resulting from demographic targeting as intentional when a firm is small and lacks the resources to advertise broadly.
+Second, we define controllability as the extent to which consumers have agency over their own membership in the targeted group.
+For example, people generally exercise more control over where they live than over their race or gender.
+Third, we define perceived intentionality as the belief that an action or its consequences were knowingly or willingly brought about, when the outcome was otherwise avoidable.
+For example, consumers may be less likely to view discrimination resulting from demographic targeting as intentional when a firm is small and simply lacks the resources to advertise broadly.

-Our first set of hypotheses thus compares various forms of demographic targeting to broad advertising (i.e., not targeting at all), testing both fairness and brand support (e.g., purchase intentions, impression of the firm, willingness to recommend, etc.), along with the underlying discrimination mechanism.
+Our first set of hypotheses thus compares various forms of demographic targeting to broad advertising (i.e., not targeting at all), testing both fairness and brand support (e.g., purchase intentions, impressions of the firm, willingness to recommend, etc.), along with the underlying discrimination mechanism.
 Moreover, in line with recent research exploring fairness in consumer behavior (e.g., Evangelidis 2024; Friedman and Toubia 2022; Goenka and Bagchi 2024; Trupia and Shaddy 2025), we examine lay beliefs about fairness (i.e., folk conceptions; Bhattacharjee and Dana 2024; Lupfer et al., 2000), defined as a general or global sense of whether an action feels appropriate, legitimate, and just (Tomova Shakur and Phillips 2022; Xia et al., 2004).

-H1: Targeting a particular demographic group, relative to broad advertising (a) is perceived as less fair and (b) reduces brand support.
+- H1: Targeting a particular demographic group, relative to broad advertising (a) isperceived as less fair and (b) reduces brand support. - H2: Appraisals of discrimination (i.e., differential treatment based on attributes that are irrelevant and/or uncontrollable) mediate the effect of demographic targeting

-H2: Appraisals of discrimination (i.e., differential treatment based on attributes that are irrelevant and/or uncontrollable) mediate the effect of demographic targeting (vs. broad advertising) on perceptions of unfairness and brand support.
+(vs. broad advertising) on perceptions of unfairness and brand support.